javiorfo/nvim-soil/README.md

     image = {
         darkmode = false, -- Enable or disable darkmode format = "png", -- Choose between png or svg

+        -- This is a default implementation of using xsiv for open the resultant image -- Edit the string to use your preferred app to open the image -- Some examples:
+        -- return "feh " .. img
+        -- return "xdg-open " .. img
+        execute_to_open = function(img)
+            return "sxiv -b " .. img
+        end
     }
 }
 ```